BIPP Purpose & Philosophy

 - The potential for arrest and incarceration are the consequences that most DV perpetrators are most eager to avoid.

-- Perpetrators of Domestic offenses that do not involve physical violence (e.g. Domestic Stalking, Telephone Harassment) generally hold the same beliefs and motives as DV perpetrators.
+- Perpetrators of domestic violence that do not involve physical violence (e.g. Stalking, Telephone Harassment and other crimes) generally hold the same beliefs and motives as perpetrators of physical violence.

 - Perpetrator intervention programs are the most effective services that are available in order to provide offenders with the assistance they need in accepting appropriate levels of responsibility for their behavior and developing appropriate alternatives to abusive/controlling behavior the essential components of healthy intimate (and/or other domestic) relationships.